Most food journal apps focus on counting calories and losing weight. Guess what? These don’t work!

 - Explicit: MyFitnessPal asks you about your weight loss goals.
 Everything centers around their default calorie counter.
 Plus, their default diet plan is a 1200 calorie diet.
 That’s crazy!

 - Implicit: The MacroNutrients app emphasizes balancing out your food groups, or ‘macros’.
 They even say to ‘avoid restrictive dieting’.
-The intention behind MacroNutrients is still to lose weight, be lean, and slim down.
+Of course, the intention behind MacroNutrients is still to lose weight, be lean, and slim down.

 Here’s a related blog post “Why You Should Remove Your MyFitnessPal App – Top 5 Reasons”.